NCTU-Math-Software/final_project-shihongsu/README.md

           mod(sqrt(x), 10) == 3 || mod(sqrt(x),10) == 7
   to check the answer actually meets the topic.
 ### Checking
 * Because the number itself is too large, it's hard to find a way to check whether my answer is correct.
-Eventually I separate the answer I found into each and every digit (stored as an array _(set as y in my program)_ ), and times them to the answer itself (stored in another array _(set as z in my program)_ ), then sum the numbers digit by digit.
-The method can be deal with this case only and has to deal with special cases a couple of times, but the final answer will be output to check the answer does match the topic's conditions.
+Eventually I separate the answer I found into each and every digit (stored as an array _(set as y in my program)_ )
+* Then I times them to the answer itself (stored in another array _(set as z in my program)_ )
+* Finally, sum the numbers digit by digit.
+* The method can be deal with this case only and has to deal with special cases a couple of times, but the final answer will be output to check the answer does match the topic's conditions.
 * The answer indeed exists since I did found an answer and the square of it does meet the topic's request.

 ### Final answer : 1 3 8 9 0 1 9 1 7 0